likitarai1/liricly/README.md

 # liricly
-liricly is a webapp where we can create playlists and save Youtube videos for future reference.
-This helps us in streaming videos without being distracted by unnecessary ads and other videos. liricly uses Youtube API to fetch videos from Youtube.
+liricly is a web app where we can create playlists and save YouTube videos for future reference.
+This helps us in streaming videos without being distracted by unnecessary ads and other videos. liricly uses YouTube API to fetch videos from YouTube.

 # Languages Used